BrockDSL/Voyant-Tutorial/README.md

 * A **text reader** is exactly what it sounds like - a way to read documents in the corpus
 * Text is loaded as needed so as not to overwhelm the system
 * The space underneath the text is called the **prospect viewer**.
 This part shows an overview of the entire corpus, which is helpful when you're working with a large corpus that contains multiple documents
-* The bars represent each document in the corpus - length of the document is represented horizontally and vertically
-  * This basically means that the taller/wider a bar is, the longer the corresponding document is
+* The bars represent each document in the corpus - length of the document is represented horizontally and vertically, meaning that the taller/wider a bar is, the longer the corresponding document is
 * The blue line represents where in the corpus we're reading, and you can click anywhere along the corpus to jump around

 ## Trends